cran2367/deep-learning-and-rare-event-prediction/README.md

 # Deep Learning and Rare Event Prediction

-Code repository of the book, *Deep Learning and Rare Event Prediction*, to be released in July 2020.
+Code repository of the book, *Deep Learning and Rare Event Prediction*, to be released in 2021.

 Created and maintained by,